MuertoGB/MacEfiToolkit/README.md

 ## About

-Mac EFI Toolkit, or 'mefit', is a valuable tool built to aid technicians in repairing Mac BIOS/UEFI.
-Designed to be compact, mefit provides information gathering capabilities and limited editing functionality.
+Mac EFI Toolkit, or 'mefit', is a valuable tool built to aid technicians in analysing and repairing Mac EFI and Intel T2 SOCROM firmwares.
+Designed to be compact, this application provides information gathering capabilities and limited editing functionality.

-Key features of the information gathering capabilities include detecting EFI lock in the NVRAM, identifying if the APFS DXE driver is present; even if located in an LZMA compressed volume, validating file sizes and calculating size discrepancy bytes, and viewing the firmware version.

-In terms of editing, the application allows users to replace the System Serial Number (SSN) with automatic Hardware Configuration (HWC) matching.
-It also supports transplanting of exported Fsys stores, as well as the clearing firmware settings, and EFI password lock if a customer has forgotten their password.
-When editing, Mac EFI Toolkit will automatically check, calculate, and mask the Fsys CRC32 if the checksum is invalid.

 >🛈 **Access to some features requires accepting the editing terms.**

 <img width="550" src="files/images/met.png" alt="MET">

-I continue to perform extensive testing on hundreds of firmwares to ensure compatibility and functionality.
-As new edge cases or exceptions are discovered, the application is updated accordingly to address them.
-This commitment to testing and updates ensures that the application remains reliable and effective for a wide range of Mac firmware configurations.

 ## Features